Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What are reasons to automate the Software build process? (choose the best two answers)

 - [x] Automation improves the quality of Software by making builds less error-prone.
-- [ ] Code reviews are much faster if you automate your build.
+- [ ] Code Reviews are much faster if you automate your build.
 - [x] To get feedback on changes to the code early and often.
 - [ ] You can't run automated tests without an automated build.